ZH-XiJun/fakelauncher/README.md

 ## TO-DO

-- Add support for other privillege providers, like Shizuku, Dhizuku, thus achieving rootless support
+- [ ] Add support for other privillege providers, like Shizuku, Dhizuku, thus achieving rootless support
+- [ ] Add Contacts page
+- [ ] Add Message page
+- [ ] Dialer can make a phone call (Custom calling UI may not impossible)

-- Add more exit method, like typing a secret code in dialer, add a avaliable password in "Please input password" page, or customize key action in replace of default, to name but a few.
+- [x] (Partly completed) Add more exit method, like typing a secret code in dialer, add a avaliable password in "Please input password" page, or customize key action in replace of default, to name but a few.~~ Partly completed, dpad action cannot be customized yet

-- ~~Optimize the transmission of task id between UI part and Hook part (PinningApp uses `SettingsProvider`, as well as `adb shell settings put xxx`, UI part needs `WRITE_SECURE_SETTINGS` permission to set task id)~~ Completed, now using `ContentProvider`, no longer need `WRITE_SECURE_SETTINGS` permission support
+- [x] Optimize the transmission of task id between UI part and Hook part (PinningApp uses `SettingsProvider`, as well as `adb shell settings put xxx`, UI part needs `WRITE_SECURE_SETTINGS` permission to set task id)
+- [x] (Partly completed) Add Gallery page

 ## Thanks
 - [Android](https://source.android.com/)